tiagodarosa/hear/README.md

 When the service is running, the root address provides the Swagger UI and it's possible to interact with the service through it.

+For tests, the bearer token provided is the username.

 ## Doubts

 - Does it need to be multi-language?